 He kept a binder of every job.
 Address, date, scope, what he found, what he changed, what to come back and check.
 The binder is still in a garage in Escondido.
 Some of the entries are forty-five years old.
 The first hundred or so are in his handwriting; the rest are typed, because his wife eventually got him a word processor.

-Richard knew what the new generation was up against before most electricians did.
+He knew what the new generation was up against before most electricians did.
 He saw the EV chargers coming.
 He saw the heat pumps coming.
 He saw the rooftop solar coming.
 He sat his two grandsons down at the kitchen table one afternoon and told them this:

 "Every wire I ever pulled is going to need to be re-pulled.
 And there isn't going to be enough of us to do it.
 Learn the trade.
 Do it right.
 There will always be work."